frappe/erpnext/README.md

 4. Open the URL `http://erpnext.localhost:8000/app` in your browser, you should see the app running

+## 🛠️ Troubleshooting

+Here are some common issues encountered during setup and how to resolve them.

+### Port already in use
+If port `8080` or `8000` is already in use:

+- Stop the conflicting service, or
+- Modify the port in your Docker or bench configuration

+---

+### Docker containers not starting
+If containers fail to start:

+``bash
+docker compose logs

 ## Learning and Community

 1. [Frappe School](https://school.frappe.io) - Learn Frappe Framework and ERPNext from the various courses by the maintainers or from the community.